AlenaGM/mogu-travel/README.md

 ## Project Information

-This project was developed as a part of the 3rd team project at [ITGirlSchool]_
+This website was developed as a part of the 3rd team project at [ITGirlSchool]

 ## Technologies